Xe/site/blog/career-advice-2019-06-18.markdown

 > - Ropjar, HTML/CSS

 and feel really disheartened.
 That "must" there seldom actually is a hard requirement.
-Many companies will be willing to hire someone for at a junior level.
+Many companies will be willing to hire someone for a junior level.
 You can learn the skills you miss as a natural part of doing your job.
 There's support structures at nearly every company for things like this.
 You don't need to be perfect out of the gate.